 The proposed timeline for transitions, consolidations and renovations targets the year 2025 for completion.

 “This timeline, we believe, gives time for transition,” Foster stated, “and demonstrates our District’s commitments to being good stewards of taxpayer dollars by not continuing to utilize limited funds to operate and maintain more school facilities than are needed for our existing and projected student enrollment, while also ensuring high-quality learning environments for the students we currently serve and hope to serve in the future.”

 In what District officials are calling “School Improvements of Pride by 2025,” a Bond Referendum on the General Election Ballot in November 2022 is proposed.
 The referendum will allow voters to consider a $190 million bond, which, if supported, would allow the district to advance funds for school improvements at consolidated schools, without an impact on taxes.

 Because South Carolina School Districts do not receive funds for facility improvements, school systems are permitted to borrow 8% of the assessed property value for campus maintenance and upgrades.
 The referendum would allow the funding the District will receive in smaller amounts annually over 20 years to be available to address current needs.

-Orangeburg’s Board of Trustees anticipates reviewing community input to determine any next steps with the proposed solutions at its March 8, 2022.
+Orangeburg’s Board of Trustees anticipates reviewing community input to determine any next steps to the proposed solutions at its March 8, 2022 meeting.

 You can also download (& print) the press release by clicking on the words "Facilities Proposals".